-You're going to need plates and utensils to serve all that delicious, local food you're sourcing.
+You're going to need plates and utensils to serve all that delicious, locally sourced food.
 This section will go through the best decisions you can make for your own Jewish institution and help you implement change where it matters most.